IDE integration

 VS Code integration

-The OpenAPI (Swagger) Editor for VS Code makes creating and navigating OpenAPI definitions quicker and easier, and integrates Security Audit and Conformance Scan with VS Code.
+The OpenAPI (Swagger) Editor for VS Code makes creating and navigating OpenAPI definitions quicker and easier, and integrates Security Audit and API Scan with VS Code.

 You can also find a tutorial video on OpenAPI (Swagger) Editor in VS Code here.